conan-io/conan-io.github.io/_posts/2022-12-19-New-conan-release-1-55.markdown

 [here](https://docs.conan.io/en/latest/migrating_to_2.0/properties.html)).
 Before 1.55, it
 was impossible to override the values set by the dependencies.
-For example, if a recipe sets the `cmake_find_mode` to `both`, Conan would generate both config and module files for every consumer of the recipe.
+For example, if a recipe sets the `cmake_find_mode` to `both`, Conan would generate both config and module files for every consumer of the recipe, but that maybe not what the consumer of the recipe wants.

 Starting in 1.55, Conan enables overwritting from the consumer side the following properties for CMakeDeps: `cmake_file_name`, `cmake_target_name`, `cmake_find_mode`,